[Skip to Content]

 Short Documentary

 Individual, stand-alone documentary, less than or equal to 40 minutes in length.
-Submissions in this category are eligible for Best Short
+Submissions in this category are eligible for Best Short and Pare Lorentz

 Best Music Documentary

 A feature-length documentary where music is pivotal to the storytelling and is a central subject, character or theme of the documentary.
 This category does not recognize the original music score.
-Projects wishing to be considered for Best Original Music Score should submit in the Best Feature category and select the Best Original Music Score creative recognition category.
+Projects wishing to be considered for Best Music Score should submit in the Best Feature category and select the Best Original Music Score creative recognition category.

 Creative Recognition Awards